dishbreak/bluesync/bluesync.md

 BlueSync utilizes the Bluetooth Low Energy (BLE) wireless standard for its communications.
-Originally developed by Nokia as Wibree, the standard is intended for low-power sensor applications @blehandbook [Chapter 2].
+Originally developed by Nokia as Wibree, the standard is intended for low-power sensor applications [Chapter 2].
 BLE has recently seen a huge uptick in popularity, becoming available in most smartphones and tablets.
 Additionally, many BLE-enabled sensors are now available.
 This is a huge differentiator for